Great Barrier Reef should be placed on the 'in danger' list, UN-backed report shows

 The 10-day monitoring mission by UNESCO scientists in March came months after the World Heritage Committee made an initial recommendation to list Australia's Great Barrier Reef as "in danger" due to the accelerating impacts of human-caused climate change.

-At the time, the agency called on Australia to "urgently" address the worsening threats of the climate crisis, but received immediate pushback from the Australian government.
+At the time, the agency called on Australia to "urgently" address the worsening threats of the climate crisis, but received immediate pushback from the Australian government under former Prime Minister Scott Morrison.

 The long-anticipated final mission report lays out key steps that the scientists say need to be taken urgently, though the report itself was published after a six-month delay.
 Originally scheduled to be released in May before UNESCO's World Heritage Committee meeting in Russia, the report was postponed due to the ongoing war in Ukraine.